elanatframework/Code_behind/doc/modularity_in_the_default_mode.md

 ![CodeBehind framework about page](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nn6ehefgeawhxteuxolv.png)

+> Note: Please note that the CodeBehind framework version of the new module project must be equal or lower than the CodeBehind version of the main project.

 As you can see, we introduced the modular structure of the powerful CodeBehind framework in practice.